mlocati/powershell-phpmanager/README.md

 Some extensions require additional dependencies (for example `imagick`).
 By default, `Install-PhpExtension` automatically installs these dependencies in the directory where PHP is installed.
-If you want to install them in another directory, you have to call the `Install-PhpExtensionPrerequisite` command, and specify the `-NoDependncies` option for `Install-PhpExtension`.
+If you want to install them in another directory, you have to call the `Install-PhpExtensionPrerequisite` command, and specify the `-NoDependencies` option for `Install-PhpExtension`.

 PS: `Install-PhpExtension` can also be used to upgrade (or downgrade) a PHP extension to the most recent version available online.